 How to Prepare for the Test

-Your health care provider may ask you to temporarily stop any medicines that may affect the test results.
-These include antibiotics and stomach acid medicines.
+Before the test, your health care provider may ask you to stop taking medicines that may affect the test results.
+These include some antibiotics and stomach acid medicines.
 Be sure to tell your provider about all the medicines you take.

 DO NOT stop taking any medicine before talking to your provider.